-Normal progression through the PLFSOM curriculum requires that a student demonstrate a consistently satisfactory level of performance and professional behavior.
+Normal progression through the School of Medicine curriculum requires that a student demonstrate a consistently satisfactory level of performance and professional behavior.
 Students will be expected to complete the medical school curriculum within four (4) years of the initial date of matriculation.